axelarnetwork/axelar-amplifier/doc/src/contracts/multisig_prover.md

 pub enum ExecuteMsg {
     // Start building a proof that includes specified messages
-    // Queries the gateway for actual message contents ConstructProof {
+    // Queries the gateway for actual message contents ConstructProof(Vec<CrossChainId>),
-        message_ids: Vec<CrossChainId>,
-    },
     // can only be called by Governance or Admin UpdateVerifierSet,
     ConfirmVerifierSet,
     // Updates the signing threshold.
 The threshold currently in use does not change.
     // The verifier set must be updated and confirmed for the change to take effect.
-    // can only be called by Governance UpdateSigningThreshold {
+    // Callable only by governance.
+    UpdateSigningThreshold {
         new_signing_threshold: MajorityThreshold,
     },